The company says 10 years/100,000 miles, but what’s covered and for how long?

 One of the benefits of a new car is the fact that it comes with a manufacturer’s factory warranty.
 And when you’re spending a premium on a new vehicle, it’s worth digging into the specifics of the factory warranty.

 The warranty offered by Kia is often referred to as one of the best in the industry.
 But how true are these claims, and does the contract itself have limitations, exceptions, or loopholes?
 Keep reading to learn what Kia's warranty covers, its pros and cons, and why purchasing an extended warranty can provide peace of mind even with the industry's best factory warranty.
-We'll also tell you why, if you do purchase an extended warranty, we recommend you purchase one from CARCHEX.
+We'll also tell you why, if you do purchase a Kia extended warranty, we recommend you purchase one from Endurance.

 In this article: